Atlanta Drug Dealer Charged With Possession Of 170 kg Of Heroin and 36 Guns

 ATLANTA, Ga.
-(CW69 News At 10) – Atlanta drug dealer, Antonio DaShawn Daniels has been indicted on federal charges related to possession with the intent to distribute heroin, cocaine, and marijuana, and possession of a firearm in furtherance of drug trafficking.
+(CW69 News At 10) – Atlanta resident, Antonio DaShawn Daniels, has been indicted on federal charges related to possession with the intent to distribute heroin, cocaine, and marijuana, and possession of a firearm in furtherance of drug trafficking.

 “The quantity of drugs, money, and firearms allegedly controlled by Daniels highlights the scale of heroin and cocaine trafficked into this community by local drug dealers with high-level ties to international drug trafficking organizations,” said U.S. Attorney Byung J. “BJay” Pak.
 “Daniels allegedly used these ties to flood this district with drugs and reap the financial benefits.
 We will not tolerate the destruction of lives through the scourge of the drug trade.”